Field Sobriety Tests

 If you think a field sobriety test was conducted improperly, or you were arrested for a DWI without probable cause, make sure to contact an experienced Salisbury criminal defense lawyer as soon as possible.
 William R. Hall, our founding attorney, has won hundreds of cases for people accused of many different types of crimes.
 He is also a former prosecutor, so he understands how the opposition thinks.
 He will listen carefully to your situation and help you build a strong case to defend you against the prosecution.
 Attorney Hall can offer you representation at reasonable fees, and he is known for treating his clients with professionalism, courtesy, and respect.
 Let us see what we can do for you and your case in a free case evaluation.

-Contact us at (410) 205-1684 or filling out our online form to get started on your defense today.
+Contact us at (410) 205-1684 or fill out our online form to get started on your defense today.

 -